aiidateam/aiida-tutorials/docs/pages/2019_IIT_Mandi_India/sections/verdi_cmdline.rst

 .. note::

     The output you get may differ.
-    The ``generic`` profile is pre-configured on the virtual machine built for the tutorial (but we are not going to use it here).
+    The ``generic`` profile is pre-configured on the virtual machine and built only for the first part of the tutorial.

 Let's change the default profile to the newly created ``quicksetup`` for the rest of the tutorial: